aem-design/aem.design/_docs/010-contributing.md

 ## Pull Requests

-To help me out try to avoid creating pull requests on `master` and instead branch off of `develop`.
-It's much easier for me to test, merge, and roll them into new releases this way.
+To help out try to avoid creating pull requests on `master` and instead branch off of `develop`.
+It's much easier to test, merge, and roll them into new releases this way.

 Theme documentation and demo pages can be found in the [`/docs`](https://github.com/{{ site.repository }}/blob/master/docs) if submitting improvements, typo corrections, etc.